-The prototype test was done using the secondary π beam at the AGS accelerator at Brookhaven.
-A demonstration of the performance is shown as the timing between a start counter and a large tube in Figure 23.
-The signals have been corrected for time walk, and the combined timing resolution of ~75 ps demonstrates that the large tubes detectors have an intrinsic resolution of ~ 60 ps.
+The prototype test was done using the secondary $\pi$ beam at the AGS accelerator at Brookhaven.
+A demonstration of the performance is shown as the timing between a start counter and a large tube in Fig. 23.
+The signals have been corrected for time walk, and the combined timing resolution of ~75 ps demonstrates that the large tube detectors have an intrinsic resolution of ~60 ps.

 The average time between a counter in the left array and one in the right array (or between a group in the left array and a group in the right) is a suitable time zero signal for the entire BRAHMS detector.
-In the limit where all the beam-beam detectors are considered to be on the beam axis and all particles detected to have velocity β =1, the average time of the right and left detectors is independent of the position of the primary collision vertex for any collision, since the sum of the two times equals the distance between the detector arrays divided by c, the speed of light.
-Thus the time zero signal is taken to be where t{left} and t{right} are the average times for a sample of left array and right array tubes, respectively and T{const} is a constant time delay which depends on differences in cable lengths as well as delay in different electronic modules.
-All times have been suitably corrected for walk (slewing correction) and all transit times through photo tubes and cables have been measured and corrected for.
-The difference between left and right array times is a measure of the displacement along the beam axis of the primary collision vertex from the nominal vertex
+In the limit where all the beam-beam detectors are considered to be on the beam axis and all particles detected to have velocity $\beta = 1$ , the average time of the right and left detectors is independent of the position of the primary collision vertex for any collision, since the sum of the two times equals the distance between the detector arrays divided by c, the speed of light.
+Thus the time zero signal is taken to be where $t{\text{left}}$ and $t{\text{right}}$ are the average times for a sample of left array and right array tubes, respectively and $T{\text{const}}$ is a constant time delay which depends on differences in cable lengths as well as delay in different electronic modules.
+All times have been suitably corrected for walk (slewing correction) and all transit times through phototubes and cables have been measured and corrected for.
+The difference between left and right array times is a measure of the displacement along the beam axis of the primary collision vertex from the nominal vertex position,